 Posted on 05, February, 2015

 There are a few things you should know before you tear apart the packaging of your new digital picture frame.
 How do your pictures get in there?
 What do you need to upload them?
 Can it be done using Wi-Fi or Bluetooth technology?
-Your first step is to determine which photos you would want to use.
-This can really be the hardest part of setting up your electronic frame — and the most fun!
+Your first step is to determine which photos you'd like to use.
+This can truly be the hardest part of setting up your electronic frame — and the most fun!
 After reading this article, you'll feel confident enough to maneuver yourself through the process of setting up any digital frame.

-Your digital frame instructions/box should have the specifications, requirements & suggestions to help you set up the product.
+Your digital frame instructions/box should have the specifications, requirements, and suggestions to help you setup the product.
 Digital photo frames store images in different ways.
 Some just need the SD card with the images inserted into the frame, while others have you upload the images from a computer using a USB wire to transfer the images.
-Some of the new versions allow for content to be uploaded wirelessly over the internet.
+Wi-Fi, Cloud, and Bluetooth versions allow for content to be uploaded wirelessly over the internet.
 This is becoming a popular choice amongst consumers due to the convenience factor.
 People can simply use their smartphones to upload whatever photos they like to their digital frame without all the extra hassle.
 If software is required, a DVD with the specific program will be packed with the product.
 Some products offer the photo software as a file that is downloadable through their website, which can be accessed with a supplied code.

 How to Convert Images to a Universal Format